tno-terminology-design/tev2-specifications/docs/guides/10-preparation-git.md

   defaultvsn: documentation # vsntag that identifies the default terminology.
 MRG is located at `scopedir`/`glossarydir`/mrg.tev2.latest.yaml
   website: https://tno-terminology-design.github.io/tev2-specifications/docs # base URL for creating links to rendered versions of Curated Texts.
 It should also serve as the home page of the Terminology.
   navpath: /terms # Path to the directory where Curated Texts are rendered.
 What `curatedir` is for Curated Texts is, `navpath` is for the rendered versions of Curated Texts.
-  bodyFileID: id # Name of the field in the front matter of a [body file](@) used by your static site generator in a URL, to uniquely identify that file (e.g., "id", "slug", "permalink").
-If not specified, the filename of the [body file](@) will be used. |
+  navid: id # Name of the field in the front matter of a body file used by your static site generator in a URL, to uniquely identify that file (e.g., "id", "slug", "permalink").
+If not specified, the filename of the body file will be used.
   license: LICENSE.md # file that contains the (default) licensing conditions.
 Full URL is `scopedir`/`license`
   statuses: [ proposed, approved, deprecated ] # list of status tags that are defined for semantic units in this scope
   issues: https://github.com/tno-terminology-design/tev2-specifications/issues # URL where issues can be raised and handled